It’s odd that someone who chooses retirement then becomes depressed. If this describes you, here’s how to regain your zest for life.

 Depression, Isolation and Loneliness in Retirement

-“Depression after retirement is fairly common, and a large part of that is because of the inherent role change and struggling to find meaning,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“Depression after retirement is fairly common, and a large part of that is because of the inherent role change and struggling to find meaning,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “Many people feel that their career is a big source of purpose in their life, yet working can also be exhausting and become more difficult as they get older.